FAQs for domestic consumers and landlords

 Step 1.
 Find out when the measure was installed

 If the measure was installed under a UK government energy efficiency scheme, the date of installation may help you understand which one.

 A summary of current and recent schemes is provided below.

 - The ECO Scheme commenced with ECO1, which ran from January 2013 to March 2015.
 The ECO Scheme was extended in April 2015 (ECO2) and was due to conclude in March 2017.
 However, ECO2 was further extended and continued until September 2018 (ECO2t).
-This was followed by the current scheme, ECO3, which commenced on 3 December 2018 but applies to energy efficiency measures installed from 1 October 2018.
-On 1 January 2020 the ECO3 (Amendment) Order 2019 commenced which applies to all energy efficiency measures installed after that date.
-TrustMark were incorporated in ECO3 on 1 January 2020, requiring all installers to be TrustMark registered businesses, or equivalent from this date.
+This was followed by ECO3 which commenced on 3 December 2018 but applied to energy efficiency measures installed from 1 October 2018 to 31 March 2022.
+The ECO4 Order came into force on the 27th of July 2022, but applied to measures installed from 1 April 2022.

 - The Carbon Emissions Reduction Target (CERT) ran between 1 April 2008 and 31 December 2012.